Forest Twinning

 Bath woodland twinned with Ecuadorian cloud forest

-One of our first Forest Twinning projects was the 12 acre Sirius Wood in Bath, which landowner Peter Hawkins twinned with 12 hectares of cloud forest.
-This enabled Rainforest Concern to purchase land adjacent to the Neblina Cloud Forest Reserve to expand the protected forest area for spectacled bears and other rare and endangered species.
+One of our first Forest Twinning projects was the 12 acre Sirius Wood in Bath, which landowner Peter Hawkins, CEO of Renewal Associates, twinned with 12 hectares of cloud forest in Ecuador.
+This enabled us to purchase land adjacent to the Neblina Cloud Forest Reserve to create protected ecological corridors for spectacled bears and other rare and endangered species.

 Screenshot 2021 12 22 at 16 53 51